 Treatment Asia-pacific (APA)

 Topical therapies AAD JTF European

-Allergen-specific immunotherapy Testing required before indicated aeroallergen minimization; recommends only house mite covers Recommends minimizing exposure to aeroallergens without testing and using covers and weekly washing of bedding and carpet removal of exposure to house dust mites without testing mites without testing ng and carpet
+Allergen-specific immunotherapy Testing required before indicated aeroallergen minimization; recommends only house mite covers Recommends minimizing exposure to aeroallergens without testing and using covers and weekly washing of bedding and carpet removal Supports minimization of exposure to house dust mites without testing Not discussed

 Aeroallergens There is not enough evidence to support immunotherapy Tests required before using immunotherapy for specific allergens Tests required before using immunotherapy for specific allergens Not discussed

-Food allergy test Recommends diagnostic elimination diet for 4-6 weeks or controlled oral food challenge if specific food allergy is clinically suspected Recommends food-specific IgE testing if there is clinical suspicion of specific food allergy; oral food challenge only if IgE test results are negative Recommends controlled oral food challenge if specific food allergy is clinically suspected Not discussed
+Food allergy test test Recommends Recommends c diagnostic elimination diet for 4-6 weeks or Recommends c specific IgE testing oral food challe specific food all Recommends controlled oral food challenge if specific food allergy is clinically suspected Not discussed

 Treatment Guideline Asia-pacific (APA)

 Other recommendations AAD JTF European

 Systemic therapy

 Psychological care Not discussed Recommends psychological evaluation and treatment for patients with emotional distress if it is affecting treatment adherence Psychosomatic counseling may be helpful for patients Not discussed

-AAD: American academy of dermatology, JTF: Joint task force on practice parameters, APA: Asia pacific allergy, TCI: topical calcineurin-inhibitors, TCS: topical corticosteroids.
-Source: Adapted.
-IgE: Immunoglobulin E, AD: Atopic dermatitis that while there are similarities in established therapies and fundamental principles of AD, such as the use of emollients and topical corticosteroids, significant differences exist in recommendations, particularly concerning adjuvant therapies and auxiliary treatments, including preventive strategies for allergic triggers that exacerbate AD, which are more frequently implemented by allergists[3] [Table 1].
+inhibitors, TCS: topical corticosteroids.
+Source: Adapted[3].
+IgE: Immunoglobulin E, AD: Atopic dermatitis that while there are similarities in established therapies and fundamental principles of AD, such as the use of emollients and topical corticosteroids, significant differences exist in recommendations, particularly concerning adjuvant therapies and auxiliary treatments, including preventive strategies for allergic triggers that exacerbate AD, which are more frequently implemented by allergists^[3] [Table 1].
 A French survey conducted in 2004 also assessed physicians' knowledge and practices regarding the treatment of AD.[4]
 Barbarot and his team conducted telephonic interviews with a sample of 100 dermatologists, 100 pediatricians, 100 general practitioners, and 100 allergists.
 The survey aimed to create an inventory of reported practice intentions concerning AD among a representative sample of physicians, facilitating the assessment of future changes in practices following the release of new consensus recommendations for AD at the time of the survey.
 The study concluded that treatment modalities differ by specialty; specifically, only dermatologists utilize the full spectrum of topical corticosteroid activity levels for local treatment.
 Conversely, environmental and hygiene measures are frequently recommended similarly across all specialties.
 Notably, no general practitioner, dermatologist, or pediatrician systematically conducts food allergy testing, irrespective of the patient's age.
 Allergists/immunologists are more likely to recommend substituting allergenic foods with alternatives.
 [4] A subsequent study conducted in Cameroon assessed the knowledge, attitudes, and practices regarding the treatment of AD among physicians and other healthcare professionals.
-The findings revealed the following: [5]
+The findings revealed the following:^[5]

-- A notable discrepancy when compared to the outcomes of the 2004 Enquête Nationale Française. - Interviewees struggled to define the chronic phase of AD. - There was an inability to establish the genetic associations related to the condition. - The study highlighted inadequate management practices for AD among the surveyed physicians and healthcare professionals. - There is a pressing need for the development of guidelines and the organization of regular continuing medical education sessions for healthcare professionals.[5]
+- A notable discrepancy when compared to the outcomes of the 2004 Enquête Nationale Française. - Interviewees struggled to define the chronic phase of AD. - There was an inability to establish the genetic associations related to the condition. - The study highlighted inadequate management practices for AD among the surveyed physicians and healthcare professionals. - There is a pressing need for the development of guidelines and the organization of regular continuing medical education sessions for healthcare professionals.^[5]